-The Programme also utilises Moodle, the organisational framework for the delivery of materials via a Virtual Learning Environment (VLE).
+All programmes utilise Moodle, the organisational framework for the delivery of materials via a Virtual Learning Environment (VLE).
 Moodle acts as a repository which allows the programme team to share with the student; learning materials relating to individual modules and e-learning, announcements, materials relating to assessments and, to monitor progress.
 It also provides an extended learning community for students to engage with each other and the wider national and international community.